ht0324/ht0324.github.io/_posts/2025-01-27-Deepseekmath.md

 ### Key Takeaways (What I Learned)

 **First-Principles Thinking in Model Design**
-One of the biggest takeaways from this paper is how DeepSeek consistently strips things down to what actually matters.
-The removal of the value model in PPO is a prime example of this.
-Instead of treating it as an unavoidable cost, they found a way to compute advantage **without it**, saving compute while still aligning with the core principle of PPO.
+One of the biggest takeaways from this paper is how DeepSeek consistently strips things down to what actually matters. **The removal of the value model in PPO is a prime example of this.** Instead of treating it as an unavoidable cost, they found a way to compute advantage **without it**, saving compute while still aligning with the core principle of PPO.

 **Reinforcement Learning Efficiency Can Directly Impact Model Performance**
-A lot of research in RL for LLMs focuses on making models "better," but this paper indirectly makes another point: **efficiency itself is a performance factor**.
+A lot of research in RL for LLMs focuses on making models "better", but this paper indirectly makes another point: **efficiency itself is a performance factor**.
 If you can run 2x or 3x more RL iterations for the same compute budget, you might end up with a better-trained model even if the method itself isn't inherently more powerful.
 This is a perspective that isn't always emphasized but makes sense in practice.

 **GRPO Addresses a Known Problem**
 PPO's requirement for a separate value model has long been a pain point due to its added complexity and compute cost.
 GRPO solves this by leveraging relative ranking instead of absolute value estimation.
 What I like about this approach is that it's not a random heuristic; it aligns **better** with the fundamental idea of PPO while also making it more practical.
 This kind of solution, where something becomes both *simpler* and *better*, is rare and worth noting.